ioccc-src/winner/2020/endoh1/README.md

 ## Judges' comments:

 When playing Minesweeper, a misclick might ruin a game, so why not leave the routine to the computer?
 This program automatically uncovers mines according to several rules, and leaves guessing (and applying the most straightforward of the rules -- just for fun, perhaps?) to the user.

 Try creating your own input files according to the author's remarks.
 Did you encounter any problems?

 The submission was in violation of the "2053" size rule by one character, likely a late typo.
 It was easy to fix.

 ## Author's comments:

-### Semi-automatic Minesweeper
+### Semi-automatic Minesweeper:

 Minesweeper is a game to sweep mines, as you know.
 The task consists of two parts:

 A) choose a random cell based on your sixth sense
 B) identify a non-mine cell based on logical inference

 However, (B) is error-prone, and a waste of time.
 You must use a computer to do such a boring task!

 This program is a semi-automatic minesweeper which does Part (B) automatically.
 All you have to do is (A).
 You can test if you are lucky or not.

-#### How to use
+#### How to use:

 It uses ncurses: